Program Planning Tips

 Always bring a completed Checklist with you when you visit an advisor.

-You must submit a checklist to the Undergraduate Curriculum Assistant, in 406 Schermerhorn, prior to your final semester.
-Prior to declaring a psychology major, you must complete a Major Declaration Checklist and obtain departmental approval.
+You must submit a checklist to the Undergraduate Curriculum Assistant in 406 Schermerhorn, prior to your final semester.
+Before declaring a psychology major, you must complete a Major Declaration Checklist and obtain departmental approval.

 (3) Study Psychology Course Offerings.
 The Index to Courses is your starting point in learning about psychology course offerings.

 A more detailed Table of All

 Courses lists all courses in the psychology curriculum, and the requirements they meet.
 Clicking on a course number will bring up a description

 of the course, and a link to a sample syllabus for the course.